iliassaek/Moore_law_project/Readme.md

 # Moore law project

 ## Problem defintion
-Each yeach the number of transitors increases exponentially.
+Each year the number of transitors increases exponentially.
 This project will make us sure that it's the case using a dataset from intel .

 ## What we'll do
 * cleaning the data